REFINE THE WAY YOU MOVE

 When fascia and joint capsules are restricted, it can lead to conditions such as osteoarthritis, increased muscle tightness, strains, tendinopathies, headaches, scar tissue formation, decreased blood flow and lower energy levels.

-Fascial Stretch Therapy to Improve Tight Hip Flexors
+FST to Improve Tight Hip Flexors

 For most people the biggest culprit for tight hip flexors are what we all do every day: sitting at our desks!